Skip to main content

 Common

-• Injection site irritation Mild redness or discomfort
+• Injection site reaction: Mild redness, itching, or discomfort at the subcutaneous site

 Uncommon

-• Water retention Mild; less than exogenous GH
+• Water retention or mild swelling: A known effect of raising growth hormone; generally less pronounced than with exogenous GH

 Safety Profile